rap-lab-org/public_pymcpf-d/README.md

 ## Others

+### About the Low-Level Search
+The original implementation has a flaw in its low-level search, which runs sequential A* and ignores the influence across targets.
+As a result, it may not return an optimal individual path.
+The latest version (tag: v1.1 and thereafter) has fixes this issue on the low-level search.

 ### About Solution Optimality

 CBSS is theoretically guaranteed to find an optimal or bounded sub-optimal solution joint path, when the underlying TSP solver is guaranteed to solve TSPs to optimality.